Amc Entertainment Holdings, Inc. (AMC)

 Latest filing (10-Q)

-AMC Entertainment Holdings is the world's largest movie theatre operator, owning and operating theatres in the United States and Europe (primarily through its Odeon subsidiary).
-The company generates revenue from ticket admissions, food and beverage sales, screen advertising, and ancillary theatre services.
-AMC operates under two reportable segments: U.S. Markets and International Markets.
+AMC Entertainment Holdings is the world's largest movie theatre operator, running theatres in the United States and Europe (primarily through its Odeon subsidiary).
+The company generates revenue from ticket admissions, food and beverage sales, on-screen advertising, and ancillary services including its loyalty/subscription programs.
+It operates under two reportable segments: U.S. Markets and International Markets.

 Every call we make is tracked publicly against what the stock actually did.
 See the track record →